robertjskelton/robertjskelton.github.io/_posts/2018-05-16-pool-enclosure-replacement.markdown

 ![Screen](/images/pool/bentley_sitting.jpg)

 As far as the electrical, each beam of the roof has its own outlet, which is run through black conduit.
 So there are 5 outlets for the 5 strands of lights, and the strands can be pulled in and out easily as they are on wire.
-I think I'll replace the strands with Christmas lights in December!
+The lights are just in a staggered pattern now, no zig-zags like before.
+I think I'll replace the light strands with Christmas lights in December!

 ![Screen](/images/pool/electrical_in_progress.jpg)
 ![Screen](/images/pool/electrical_in_progress_2.jpg)